-Phosphogypsum Piles (Stacks): Principal by-product generated in production of phosphoric acid from phosphate rock.
+Phosphogypsum Piles (Stacks): Principal by-product generated in the production of phosphoric acid from phosphate rock.
 These piles may generate radioactive radon gas.

 Phosphorus: An essential chemical food element that can contribute to the eutrophication of lakes and other water bodies.
 Increased phosphorus levels result from discharge of phosphorus-containing materials into surface waters.

-Phosphorus Plants: Facilities using electric furnaces to produce elemental phosphorous for commercial use, such as high grade phosphoric acid, phosphate-based detergent, and organic chemicals use.
+Phosphorus Plants: Facilities using electric furnaces to produce elemental phosphorous for commercial use, such as high-grade phosphoric acid, phosphate-based detergent, and organic chemicals use.

 Photocell: A device that produces an electric reaction to visible radiant energy (light).

 Photochemical Oxidants: Air pollutants formed by the action of sunlight on oxides of nitrogen and hydrocarbons.